-For those who prefer to, and are medically able to have the mastectomy and reconstruction at the same time, the period of adjustment to having only one breast is eliminated.
-In many cases the Surgeon prepares the reconstruction while the mastectomy is taking place, thereby reducing the total operative time.
+For those who prefer (and are medically able to) have the mastectomy and reconstruction at the same time, the period of adjustment to having only one breast is eliminated.
+In many cases, the Surgeon prepares the reconstruction while the mastectomy is taking place, thereby reducing the total operative time.

 Some women prefer to wait and have the breast reconstruction at a later date.
 Mastectomy in itself, is enough to struggle with, and some women simply don’t want to have any more Surgery than is absolutely necessary.
 Certain conditions such as high blood pressure, obesity, diabetes or smoking may mean that your surgeon advises you to wait.

-If performed for medical reasons, breast reconstructive surgery can attract medicare rebates.
-A percentage of your surgeons, anaesthetist and hospital fees may be claimed from both Medicare and your private health fund if you have cover.
-You will need a referral from your general practitioner if you wish to claim.
+If performed for medical reasons, breast reconstructive surgery can attract Medicare rebates.
+A percentage of your Surgeon’s, Anaesthetist’s and Hospital fees may be claimed from both Medicare and your private health fund if you have cover.
+You will need a referral from your General Practitioner if you wish to claim.

 As soon as you are diagnosed with breast disease, you can begin talking about breast reconstruction.
 At your initial consultation with your Surgeon, you will be assessed and examined and your suitability for this type of surgery will be discussed with you.
-Be frank in your discussions and cover all of your questions, so that you are familiar with the type of surgery, the complications that surround the surgery, your anticipated outcome and your expectations.
+Be frank in your discussions and cover all of your questions, so that you are familiar with the type of surgery, the potential complications, your anticipated outcome and your expectations.

-Following the consultation with your surgeon, you can consult further with our Cosmetic Consultant who is very experienced in the cosmetic field and you may discuss further issues with her.
+Following the consultation with your Surgeon, you can consult further with our Cosmetic Consultant who is very experienced in the cosmetic field and you may discuss further issues with them.

 The surgery itself is performed in several stages, the first being the major reconstruction and the second a more minor procedure to reconstruct the nipple.

-Complications in the short term include infection which is treated with antibiotics and dressings and haematoma, or a collection of fluid under the skin which may need drainage.
+Complications in the short term include infection, which is treated with antibiotics and dressings, and haematoma (a collection of fluid under the skin) which may need drainage.